bw0123/happy-health/README.md

 ## What's next for Happy Health
 * UI improvements
 * We plan on adding more health problems that seniors might have.
-Another idea that can be added if we have more time would be more data.
+Another idea that can be added if we have more time would be more data